VannNgoc/Game-of-Set/README.md

-# LAB 5: Game of Set
+## Game of Set

 ## DESCRIPTION:
 Implements the Game of Set in Javascript which runs on a single-paged site.

 ## SETUP:
 1.)
-Change directory to the Lab5 directory in the terminal
+Change directory to the "Game of Set" directory in the terminal

 2.)
-Run "bundler install" in the Lab5 directory
+Run "bundler install" in the "Game of Set" directory

 3.)
 Run "bundle exec middleman server" (to exit: 'ctrl+c')